 The Antennae series is intended to pinpoint certain phenomena or new lines of thought in the arts and to explore them by means of essays.
-Antennae brings together these thematic lines and aims to offer points of refernece for further discussion or follow up research.
+Antennae brings together these thematic lines and aims to offer points of reference for further discussion or follow up research.

 This series maps the interaction between changes in society and cultural practices.
 It looks upon the arts as ‘antennae’, feelers for the cultural interpretation and articulation of topical political, economic, social, technological or environmental issues.
-It is a peer-reviewed book series that validates artistic, critical, speculative and essayistic writing as an academic publishing method.

 Series Design: Metahaven

 Dimensions: 21 x 13,5 cm

 The series has been voted as one of the Best Dutch Book Designs 2009.

 Antennae-Arts in Society is a peer-reviewed book series that validates artistic, critical, speculative and essayistic writing as a full academic publishing method.
 The series is published in collaboration with the Antwerp Research Institute for the Arts from the University of Antwerp.